chmp/ipytest/Readme.md

 - `ipytest.config.run_in_thread` (default: `False`): if `True`, pytest will be run a separate thread.
 This way of running is required when testing async code with `pytest_asyncio` since it starts a separate event loop.
+- `ipytest.register_module` (default: `False`): if `True`, ipytest will register the notebook with Python module system.
+This way the module can be imported.
+Some pytest plugins require importing the module.
+An eample is the doctest module.
+It is strongly recommeneded to only use `register_module=True` with the `tempfile_fallback`, since otherwise real modules may be shadowed.

 To set multiple arguments at once, the config object can also be called, as in: